 Homemade fermented goodies add a level of sophistication …

-Fermented beverages like water kefir can be combined into gelatin to make yummy treats.
+- Fermented beverages like water kefir can be combined into gelatine to make yummy treats.

-Also made into ice cream or shave ices and flavored with any number of ingredients.
+- Also made into ice cream or shave ices and flavoured with any number of ingredients.

 Gdzie jest barszcz i kwasna kapusta, tam chata tlusta.